Should I Bother with Feedback?

 What is a Customer Comment Card?

-A customer comment card is a way to gather customer feedback for a business in the form of a review, comment or suggestion from the customer base.
+The academics suggest that the customer comment card is a way to gather customer feedback for a business in the form of a review, comment or suggestion from the customer base.
 These comment cards are most often found in retail stores, but are also used in other industries, such as banks, restaurants and hospitals.
-They are presented at the business location (perhaps even with the POS invoice or guest check) – so not an online customer interaction.
+Always accessed and collected at the business location (perhaps even with the POS invoice or guest check) – so not an online customer interaction.